Amazon Shopping Tips

 Something else to consider is the age of the neighborhood.
 How old is the neighborhood?
 Old neighborhoods most likely all have sidewalks, but the condition will vary.
 New housing divisions may have gaps where open lots are still for sale.

-When we think about convenience in walkability, ask yourself this: Are there amenities such as grocery stores and restaurants within a five to 10 minute walk?
-If your answer is no and you find value and convenience in being able to independently walk to places, then that location is probably not the best choice for you.
+When considering convenience and walkability, ask yourself: Are amenities such as grocery stores and restaurants within a 5 to 10-minute walk?
+If your answer is no and you find value and convenience in independently walking to places, then there are better choices than that location.

-Looking for housing is never a fun process but taking the time to create a “must have” list and asking questions can help you make the best choice for you to meet your housing needs.
+Looking for housing is never fun, but creating a “must-have” list and asking questions can help you make the best choice to meet your housing needs.